Skip to content

 How English is taught and what it looks like at OJS

-Writing is taught through The Write Stuff approach which helps pupils to build up a ‘toolkit’ of writer’s techniques through modelled practice.
+Writing is taught using Jane Considine’s The Write Stuff’.
+This is a research-based approach which helps pupils to build up a ‘toolkit’ of writer’s techniques through modelled practice by the teacher.
 They then have opportunities to apply these skills in independent pieces and develop accuracy in spelling, grammar and punctuation.
 Extended writing opportunities are also provided in other subjects.
 Children are given the chance to write for real purposes, such as creating magazines for peers and writing persuasive letters to national leaders on important issues.
 Opportunities for children to listen to and work with authors and poets are greatly valued and we would warmly welcome any parents, carers and members of the community who would like to come in and share their passions for reading and writing.

 What your child will leave OJS knowing, understanding and appreciating in English